idiap/bob/src/cxx/core/doc/ErrorReporting.rst

 trace that lead you to this problem.

-The application developer is also responsible for determining what to do with messages that may be logged by its callees into the Torch logging system.
+The application developer is also responsible for determining what to do with messages that may be logged by its callees into the bob logging system.
 As the application master, you can decide to suppress all messages or let them be printed to screen (the default), if you can afford them.
 Be sure to familiarize yourself with our logging API for the language you are programming at.